The modular Weyl-Kac character formula

-Let $(W,S)$ be a Coxeter system.
-We define $\mathcal{H}_W$ to be the locally-unital associative $\ZZ$-algebra spanned by all Soergel-graphs with multiplication given by vertical concatenation of diagrams modulo the following local relations and their duals.
+\begin{defn} {{\underline{w} }} {{\underline{x}}} {{\underline{y}}} {{\underline{z}}} Let $\Bbbk$ be an arbitrary commutative ring.
+Let $(W,S)$ be a Coxeter system with a balanced Cartan matrix $(a_{\csigma \ctau})_{\csigma,\ctau \in S}$ over a commutative ring $\Bbbk$.
+We define $\mathcal{H}^\Bbbk_W$ to be the locally-unital associative $\mathbb Z$-graded $\Bbbk$-algebra spanned by all Soergel-graphs, with duality $\ast$, and multiplication given by vertical concatenation of diagrams modulo the following local relations and their duals.

 For each $\csigma \in S $ we have monochrome relations

 For every ordered pair $(\csigma,\ctau) \in S^2$ with $\csigma \neq \ctau$, the bi-chrome relations: The two-colour barbell,

 If $m=m_{\csigma\ctau}<\infty$ we also have the fork-braid relations